Data Centers in Cambodia

 Executive Summary

-Cambodia is the specific entry point for businesses scaling into the high-growth Mekong region.
-Its digital infrastructure provides the low-latency foundation required for localized finance and content delivery, making it a reliable choice for regional expansion.
+Cambodia serves as a specific entry point for organizations scaling into the high-growth Mekong region.
+Its digital infrastructure provides the foundation for localized finance and content delivery, making it a reliable choice for regional expansion.

 Cambodia: At A Glance